iamveritas/simplETN/README.md

 upcoming features (features request, comments are welcomed):

 1. support for x86 and/or AnyCPU
+2. instaler, updater
-2. support for wallet ballence inquiry (from pool and from blockchain)
+3. support for wallet ballence inquiry (from pool and from blockchain)
-3. support for one time fee which will wave current dev fee
+4. support for one time fee which will wave current dev fee
-4. support for pool change, pool history and wallet ballance inquiry over the pool history
+5. support for pool change, pool history and wallet ballance inquiry over the pool history
-5. support for different coins: monero, sumokoin, ethereum, please suggest here more.
+6. support for different coins: monero, sumokoin, ethereum, please suggest here more.

 contact@simpletn.com